Register for the event

 About this event

 Join our in-person meetup to hear talks from experts on cutting-edge topics across AI, ML, and computer vision.
-View more CV events here.
+View more Computer Vision events here.

 Schedule